joyrider3774/PinballX_Launcher_app/README.md

 ### DONTREADSTEAMPATHREG
 If the above PATH setting is empty, the app will keep trying to find the steam location using the registry.
 By setting this value to 0 you can prevent it from doing so.
 (Default 0)

+### REPOSITIONWINDOW
+When set to 0 will position the window in the center of the screen, when set to 1 will position the window using POSLEFT and POSTOP values on startup.
+(Default 0)

+### POSLEFT
+Left postion of the window (seen from top / left point of window).
+Wil be used as starting position for the left position on startup when REPOSITIONWINDOW equals 1.
+The window is dragable and will always write the left position of the window upon quiting of the launcher.
+Values can be negative and they depend on screen setup when using multiple monitors so better use the dragging feature of the window to position where you want it.
+Dragging is only possible when the program is run outside of pinballx, since pinballx seems to control the mouse when launching the launcher.
+Using this setting along with POSTOP, you can position the launcher window also on the backglass.

+### POSTOP
+Top postion of the window (seen from top / left point of window).
+Wil be used as starting position for the top position on startup when REPOSITIONWINDOW equals 1.
+The window is dragable and will always write the top position of the window upon quiting of the launcher.
+Values can be negative and they depend on screen setup when using multiple monitors so better use the dragging feature of the window to position where you want it.
+Dragging is only possible when the program is run outside of pinballx, since pinballx seems to control the mouse when launching the launcher.
+Using this setting along with POSLEFT, you can position the launcher window also on the backglass.

 ### SCALEM
 To be used along with the SCALED value specifies the value where the forms width and height will be multiplied with.
 Examples are M=2,D=1 equals double size 200%, M=3, D=4  equals 3 quarter size 75%, M=5, D=4 (125%) etc (Default 1)